cjellick/authn-proxy/README.md

 For running locally:
 ```
-authn-proxy --backend-addr 192.168.43.231:8443 --backend-scheme https --frontend-http-addr 127.0.0.1:9999 --ca-cert-path ~/.minikube/ca.crt --token-path token --frontend-https-addr 127.0.0.1:9443 --frontend-ssl-cert-path selfsigned.crt --frontend-ssl-key-path selfsigned.key
+TOKEN_PATH=<path to file> CONFIG_PATH=<path to file> authn-proxy
 ```

-If you're running it inside of a k8s pod that has a service account configured, you can drop several of the paramters:
+Both env vars can be omitted and default paths will be assumed:
+- `TOKEN_PATH` - This should point to a file whose contents is a k8s service account token with cluster-admin level privileges.
+Defualt: `/var/run/secrets/kubernetes.io/serviceaccount/token`
+- `CONFIG_PATH` - This should point to a properties file that containing additional params need to run the server.
+Default: `/var/run/config/cattle.io/config`

+Here's what should be in the `CONFIG_PATH` file:
 ```
-authn-proxy --frontend-http-addr :9999 --frontend-https-addr :9443 --frontend-ssl-cert-path selfsigned.crt --frontend-ssl-key-path selfsigned.key
+log.level=debug

+frontend.http.host=127.0.0.1:9999
+frontend.https.host=127.0.0.1:9443
+frontend.ssl.cert.path=selfsigned.crt
+frontend.ssl.key.path=selfsigned.key

+backend.scheme=https
+backend.host=192.168.43.231:8443
+backend.ca.cert.path=/home/cjellick/.minikube/ca.crt
 ```
+**NOTE**: `backend.scheme`, `backend.host`, & `backend.ca.cert` are **OPTIONAL** if you are running inside a k8s pod configured with an appropriate svc account.
+If omitted, the relevant information will be obtained via `rest.InClusterConfigi()` (which gets it from /var/run/secrets/kubernetes.io/serviceaccount).

-Obviously, if you're running in a k8s pod and want to serve on https, you need to get the crt and key files into the pod.
-You can choose to not run the https server by dropping the frontend-https-\* parameters
+For the frontend.ssl.* params, obviously, if you're running in a k8s pod and want to serve on https, you need to get the crt and key files into the pod.
+You can choose to not run the https server by dropping the frontend-https-\* parameters, but kubectl won't send authn headers if the endpoint is http.

-Note that I haven't really tested running inside a pod yet.

 ### Using for (fake) authentication